 Leave No Trace

-Carry out what you carry in, including solid human waste.
+Please carry out what you carry in, including solid human waste.
 Please protect The Narrows and leave no trace.
+Plan ahead!

 What gear is needed to hike The Narrows